InternetMaximalism/intmax2-docs/developers-hub/intmax-block-builder/standalone.md

 { "name":"block-builder","version":"0.1.34" }
 ```

+### Q: How much is the gas fee for one block builder submission on the mainnet?

+Block Builder requires approximately **0.000016 ETH** in gas fees to submit a block.
+To ensure stable operation, it's recommended to keep a bit more than this amount.
+Please note that gas fees may fluctuate depending on the congestion of the Mainnet and Scroll networks.

 ### Q. How can we check if our indexer is registered

 Please send a request to the URL below.
 Three addresses registered as indexers will be returned at random.
 Repeat the request several times.
 This will give you the current list of active indexers.